|Values are valid only on day of printing.|

 1. Mitchell GA, Grompe M, Lambert M, Tanguay RM: Hypertyrosinemia.
 In The Online Metabolic and Molecular Bases of Inherited Diseases.
 Edited by D Valle, AL BeaudetL, B Vogelstein, ET AL. New York, McGraw-Hill Medical, 2014.
 Accessed June 30, 2015.
 Available at http://ommbid.mhmedical.com/content.aspx?bookid=971&Sectionid=62673883

 4. Blau N, Thony B: Hyperphenylalanemias: Disorders of tetrahydrobiopterin metabolism.
 In Pediatric Endocrinology and Inborn Errors of Metabolism.
-Edited by K Sarafoglou, GF Hoffmann, KS Roth, New York, NY, McGraw-Hill Medical Division, 2009, pp 169-175
+Edited by K Sarafoglou, GF Hoffmann, KS Roth.
+New York, McGraw-Hill Medical Division, 2009, pp 169-175